jialinjiao/udacity_CarND/CarND-Traffic-Sign-Classifier-Project/writeup.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 I used the original LeNet as the first architecture, the reason I chose it was because:
  (1) it is classic
  (2) I heard that even today, LeNet is still not out of fashion yet (although not as fancy as AlexNet, VGG, GoogleLeNet, ResNet) and many more recent predominant nets are still based on LeNet
  (3) I want to see how the performance it will be if just using this simple architecture, and if it is not good, I could use it as a baseline

 * What were some problems with the initial architecture?
 Without dropouts, even validation accurracy is > 0.93 and test accuracy is > 0.91, when testing on the new images I download from internet, the accuracuy for the 10 images I downloaded are pretty poor, something around 10% ~ 30%; another issues with the original LeNet archicture was that it requires a lot of epoches (sometimes > 100) to achieve > 0.93 validation accuracy.

 another interesting observation I had was that re-traininng the nets will give pretty different performances from one trained net to another trained net,  I believe this is an evidence of the effectiveness of overfitting prevention techniques such as dropout or batch normalization.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 I simply adjusted the architecture by adding dropouts after the two fully connected layers before the final FC layer.
 And the training times (number of epoches needed) was reduced greatly, I could reached >0.93 validation accuracy in 60 epoches, and also the accuracy in the new testing images I downloaded is reaching 80% ( 8 out of 10 were successfully detected).

 * Which parameters were tuned?
 How were they adjusted and why?
 I mostly tuned 3 hyperparameters:
-* # of epoches
+* number of epoches
 * learning rate
 when I make it too smaller , such as 0.0001, it requires a lot of epoches to reach 0.93 validation accuracy;
 * keep_pro for dropout